Oscar Garden: Aviation

 During his time operating for United Airways Limited Captain Garden was instrumental in the establishment of scheduled commercial air services from Hall Caine Airport, Isle of Man, during the mid 1930s.

 The Manx headquarters of the operation were situated at Hall Caine with Captain Garden appointed by United Airways to supervise the flying operation.

 Capt.
 Garden went on to become chief pilot, mainly on Short Empire flying boats, and later operations manager for Tasman Empire Airways Ltd, the forerunner to Air New Zealand.

 A major feature article "Sundowner of the Skies – Mary Garden takes flight with her father" on his 1930 flight from England to Australia was published in the Australian Financial Review in 2005.

 In 2019, Sundowner of the Skies: The Story of Oscar Garden, The Forgotten Aviator was published, written by one of his daughters, Mary Garden.
 It was shortlisted for the NSW Premier's History Award 2020 for a book of international significance.
 In 2020, Oscar's youngest daughter Annamaria Aurelia Garden self-published her own book "Oscar Garden: A Tale of One Man’s Love of Flying".
 One review of the two books noted that it was odd to have two biographies written about the same person from two different familial perspectives, but that they complement each other.
 After it was discovered that most of "Oscar Garden: A Tale of One Man’s Love of Flying" had been plagiarised, it was withdrawn from publication and all copies removed from libraries and museums.
 Her sister, Mary Garden, mentioned this in an essay for Meanjin 18 June 2022.
 Annamaria died on 19 August 2023 after a short illness.

-Graeme Hoete, an acclaimed Māori artist, has created a mural of Oscar Garden, now on display at Tauranga Airport, New Zealand.
+Graham Hoete, an acclaimed Māori artist, has created a mural of Oscar Garden, now on display at Tauranga Airport, New Zealand.
 The mural was unveiled on 11 August 2019 with Oscar's daughter Mary and other family members present.